 5 Uses for Peppermint

 - Peppermint Tea – Our Weaver’s Peppermint Herbal Tea helps ease digestion, helps with headaches, freshens the breath, relieves clogged sinuses, improves energy, improves sleep, aids in fighting infections, weight-loss, relief from allergies, and improves concentration.

 - In the tub – Steep a handful of mint in about a pint of hot water, around 200 to 212 degrees.
 After it has fully steeped (4 to 7 minutes), strain out the mint.
 Add the hot water to your bath water for a refreshing experience.

 - Ant repellent – Chop stems of mint neatly and place by where ants are entering your home.
 Replace every few days when you notice the strong mint smell is gone.

 - Natural mouthwash – Add a handful of mint to a quart of boiling water (add basil, thyme, or oregano as well) and steep for 4 to 7 minutes.
 Strain the herbs, and put the water in the fridge.
 Use as a mouthwash and store for up to a week.

 - Helps with sunburn – If you do not have any aloe vera around, have no fear.
 Brew a double strength cup of peppermint tea, and refrigerate.
 Once cool, dip a cotton pad into the tea and apply to burn to help alleviate some of the pain.

 Cooking with Mint

 While we all know mint makes a great tea, there are plenty of other uses for it in the kitchen.
-Check out some of our favorite ways to use mint in the kitchen.
+Check out some of our favorite recipes which show the best way to use mint in the kitchen.

 Mint Pesto Recipe